 “This amazing CAESES® setup saves us a tremendous amount of time, as well as tedious manual work!
 Thanks a lot to the guys of FRIENDSHIP SYSTEMS.”

 — Friedrich Fröhlig, Turbocharging and Fluid Systems, MTU Friedrichshafen (Rolls-Royce Power-Systems)

+Check out the quick guide about geometry scripting.
 The use of features where the entire command set of CAESES® is available gives you a powerful environment for custom tasks.
 Interested in what else you can do with CAESES®?
 Then check out the product pages or drop us a line if you have questions.